Close Btn

 Scan mode

 In the transmission quadrupole mass analyzer, by appropriately setting the RF voltage (V) and DC voltage (U) applied to the quadrupole, only ions with a specific m/z can be transmitted.
 Mass spectra can be sequentially obtained by repeatedly scanning the RF voltage (V) and DC voltage (U) while maintaining the ratio of V and U constant.
-From the data obtained, the mass spectrum at any time and the EIC of any m/z can be obtained.
+From the data obtained, the mass spectrum at any time and the EIC of any m/z can be obtained, as shown in P. 2.
 Qualitative analysis (identification) of a compound can be performed from the mass spectrum, and quantitative analysis can be performed from EIC.

 SIM (Selected Ion Monitoring) mode